ABC-iRobotics/irob-saf/README.md

 ### Build irob-saf using `catkin build` and `rosinstall`

 If you installed dVRK by the `catkin build` and `rosinstall` method, you should already have a catkin_ws directory with `wstool` set-up properly.
 A `rosinstall` file is also provided to `irob-saf`, making the build process easier.
-So, if you used the `catkin build` and `rosinstall` to build dVRK, `irob-saf` cab be built using the following commands:
+So, if you used the `catkin build` and `rosinstall` to build dVRK, `irob-saf` can be built using the following commands:

     source ~/catkin_ws/devel/setup.bash
     cd ~/catkin_ws/src